abejfehr/markdown-preview-katex/README.md

 current editor using the keymap `ctrl-shift-m`.

 ## Dependency-free LaTeX equation rendering

 LaTeX equations in the source markdown are rendered in the preview pane.
-  Rendering of LaTeX equations in the preview pane can be toggled with `ctrl-shift-x`.
+Rendering of LaTeX equations in the preview pane can be toggled with
+  `ctrl-shift-x`.
 Please see [LaTeX](LATEX.md) for more details.

+# Saving as PDF

+Only select websites and packages are able to export math with markdown.
+The best solution I've been able to find was [pandoc](http://johnmacfarlane.net/pandoc/).

 ## License